 Spoon is replaced by the new concept of Alain Ducasse: Rivea at Byblos

-The Byblos celebrate its 50th anniversary.
+The Byblos celebrated its 50th anniversary.